canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_People/2018-11-02 Meeting Minutes.md

 ## Recap from last meeting

 * Different ways of communication and raising awareness (I.e. banners, newsletters)
-* GCCollab and GCCmessage use
+* GCCollab and GCmessage use

 ## Roundtable

 * Richard: Rebecca is scheduled to do her presentation at the people working group for November 14th and will present at the next OSAB on the 21st.
-* Jim: OSS Framework Working Group, large attendance, monthly meetings (2 sub working groups going on), participants report their work to their supervisors and itdisseminates.
+* Jim: OSS Framework Working Group, large attendance, monthly meetings (2 sub working groups going on), participants report their work to their supervisors and it disseminates.
 A mechanism to share internally.
 Jim also shares this information with the other OSAB working groups
   * Blanket authorization initiative for contribution to 3rd party projects
     * Sharing of IP is authorized at the director general level
     * Trying to open the door for the developer community to get involved in OSS projects with some limitations